Intellectual Property & Publicity Right

 There are several international treaties that relate to intellectual property, but the laws are not uniform across the world.
 However, generally speaking…

 COPYRIGHT law protects the expression of an original idea recorded in a tangible form, such as artwork in the form of photographs or paintings and literary works in the form of poems or stories.

 TRADEMARK law protects the use of words, symbols, designs or logos that identify and distinguish a source of goods.

 PUBLICITY RIGHTS protect an individual’s name, image and likeness.
 Basically this means you can’t use someone else’s identity, to your commercial advantage, without their consent.

 A NOTE ON FAIR USE: You might be able to incorporate someone else's copyright or trademark into your own work, if you do it in such a way that that is considered "fair use" or in such a way that qualifies as another permissible use.
 However, please be aware that “fair use” typically applies in limited circumstances and isn’t the same as “freedom of speech”.
 Quite frankly “fair use” is a difficult concept, even for the experts, and the scope of “fair use” is different in different countries.
 So even if you think you’ve created a work covered by “fair use” or another permissible use, you should talk to an attorney prior to using it in connection with the Walls Nation.
 While some uses might appear “fair” or permissible to you, we ask that you understand that Walls Nation must act in accordance with its Notice and Takedown procedure when a report has been received.
 Additionally, certain works may be taken down without a specific report being received if we are otherwise alerted or aware of potential infringement issues.

-We do apologize that we are legally not able to provide individual copyright, trademark or publicity rights advice, or give personal opinions on these matters.
+We are legally not able to provide individual copyright, trademark or publicity rights advice, or give personal opinions on these matters.